 We’re going a little against our normal method here – shoot for an internal temperature of 163°F., not 165°F. This is because baked meat continues to cook as it rests after coming out of the oven.

-By doing this, the panko breaded chicken will be perfectly moist and juicy, more so than if you cook it completely before letting it rest.
+By doing this, the panko breaded chicken will be perfectly moist and juicy, more so than if you cook it completely before letting the baked panko crusted chicken rest.

 🎯 TFN Pro Tip